michellejanay/aws-etl-pipeline/README.md

 If we had more time we would do more testing including checking for edge cases to make sure the system works in all situations and doesn’t break under unexpected conditions.

 For future improvements we could add more data analysis like tracking the busiest days of the week or during specific times.
-We could also set up real-time alerts using SNS to notify the client or engineers about important things like high resource usage or system issues so they can act quickly
+We could also set up real-time alerts using SNS to notify the client or engineers about important things like high resource usage or system issues so they can act quickly.

+Another improvement would be optomising the Python code.

 # What did you most enjoy implementing?